.webp)

 If enacted, these updates would require 503Bs licensed in Maryland to reassess their sterile compounding policies, facilities, documentation, and QA processes to ensure continued compliance.

-These examples represent only a handful of the regulatory and licensing updates emerging across the country.
-Every month, state boards of pharmacy, health departments, and legislative bodies introduce changes that impact 503B outsourcing facilities—often with short implementation timelines and significant operational consequences.
+Every month, state boards of pharmacy, health departments, and legislative bodies introduce changes that impact 503B outsourcing facilities, often with short implementation timelines and significant operational consequences.

 For teams managing multiple state licenses, the amount of manual effort required to monitor, interpret, and implement these updates can be overwhelming.
 Missing even a single regulatory shift can lead to licensing delays, compliance gaps, or enforcement risk.